daos-stack/daos/docs/QSG/setup_rhel.md

 # DAOS Set-Up on RHEL and Clones

 The following instructions detail how to install, set up and start DAOS servers and clients on two or more nodes.
-This document includes instructions for EL8 and CentOS 7.
+This document includes instructions for RHEL8-compatible distributions.
+This includes RHEL8, Rocky Linux and AlmaLinux.
-The process is identical for CentOS Linux 7 and EL 8, except for the location of the DAOS RPM repository.

 For setup instructions on OpenSuse, refer to
 [OpenSuse setup](setup_suse.md).

-For more details reference the [DAOS administration guide](https://docs.daos.io/v2.2/admin/hardware/).
+For more details reference the [DAOS administration guide](https://docs.daos.io/v2.4/admin/hardware/).

 ## Requirements